21 Analysis of Kinetics Data from a PFR

 0.3 0.462 0.119 0.119 0.237

-The only difference in this assignment from Example 21.5.2 is the rate expression to be assessed.
-As a consequence, the rate expression parameters to be estimated in this assignment are different.
+The only difference between this assignment and the one from Example 21.5.2 is the rate expression to be assessed.
+As a consequence, the rate expression parameters to be estimated in this assignment are different, as is the rate expression used in the derivatives function.
+So, apart from those two changes, I can use the same assignment summary and mathematical formulations as I used in the preceding example.

 \[ \frac{d\dot{n}_A}{dm} = -r \tag{3} \]